Lautaro Reyes

 Photo ©Mila Ercoli

-In 2012, together with a group of friends, we created Camaralucida, a performance project I lead, focused on researching and producing mechanisms that alter choreographic perception.
-With Camaralucida, we have presented works in venues such as Antic Teatre, Conde Duque, SAT!
-Teatre, Sala Hiroshima, Théâtre Jacques Tati, and Mercat de les Flors, and have participated in festivals such as Sismògraf, Per amor a l’hart, Dansat!, La Jeune Création Européenne, DNA Romaeuropa, and Sâlmon — being a co-production of the latter in 2020.
+In 2012, together with a group of friends, he created Camaralucida, a performance project he leads, focused on researching and producing mechanisms that alter choreographic perception.
+With Camaralucida, he has presented works in venues such as Antic Teatre, Conde Duque, SAT!
+Teatre, Sala Hiroshima, Théâtre Jacques Tati, and Mercat de les Flors, and has participated in festivals such as Sismògraf, Per amor a l’hart, Dansat!, La Jeune Création Européenne, DNA Romaeuropa, and Sâlmon — being a co-production of the latter in 2020.

 Read more